renproject/ren-js/packages/lib/ren/README.md

 You'll need to:

-1. Generate a mnemonic and send ETH (kovan for testnet) (path: `m/44'/60'/0'/0/`)
+1. Generate a mnemonic and send ETH (kovan for testnet) (path: `m/44'/60'/0'/0/`).
-2. Generate a private key and send BTC and ZEC (tBTC and TAZ for testnet)
+2. Generate a private key and send testnet crypto funds.
-3. Generate an Infura API key
+3. Generate an Infura API key.

 Create a `.env` file which contains the following exported variables: